 Jason Fornicola has been a Communications Specialist at AFGE for seven years, and also is the producer and host of AFGE’s “Inside Government” radio show.
 Jason also works on issues concerning the Bureau of Prisons.
 Jason’s favorite part of working at AFGE is the opportunity to serve our members by covering issues that are important to them, and by giving them a voice nationwide.
 He particularly enjoys helping members from the BOP achieve a safer working environment by bringing their issues to the forefront; highlighting the dangers and difficulties facing correctional officers working in federal prisons.
 Jason’s advice for someone looking to become more involved in social media is to make a commitment to it, be genuine, interactive, and participate fully.
 Originally from Pennsylvania, Jason enjoys exercising when not in the office.

-Tim Kauffman has been a Communications Specialist at AFGE for two and a half years, and works on Defense and legislative issues.
+Tim Kauffman has been a Communications Specialist at AFGE for three years, and works on Defense and legislative issues.
 Tim’s favorite part of working at AFGE is serving our members, and feeling like we are doing something that benefits working people.
 He would advise someone looking to become more involved in social media to reach out and make connections with those who have similar interests.
 Originally from Charleston, S.C., Tim is a classically trained pianist and enjoys cooking when not in the office.

 Chelsea Bland is a Communications Specialist at AFGE, who works primarily on Veterans Affairs issues and social media.
-She has worked at AFGE for nearly four years, and her favorite part of working at AFGE is the great work environment, and the opportunity it gives her to be “in the know” about the issues facing our members.
+She has worked at AFGE for four years, and her favorite part of working at AFGE is the great work environment, and the opportunity it gives her to be “in the know” about the issues facing our members.
 Because social media is constantly changing, Chelsea enjoys being able to introduce its use to AFGE members and exploring new ways it can serve as a valuable asset to the union movement.
 Chelsea thinks the coolest thing about social media is that it lets you connect with people around the corner or around the world.
 The speed and immediacy of social media and social networking allow for broad connections and access to new, unfiltered information and opportunities instantly.
 Originally from Fayetteville, N.C., many would be surprised to know that Chelsea has a twin sister, volunteered as a tour guide at the Newseum and has a black belt in karate.